-Even though MiFID II has been implemented in the UK, uncertainty remains as – at the time of writing – Brexit is still the subject of extensive debate in Westminster.
-Uncertainty over Brexit is making a lot of businesses pause their future plans until the manner of the UK’s exit is confirmed.
+Even though MiFID II has been implemented in the UK, uncertainty remains as Brexit is still dominating the agenda in Westminster.
+Even though the Conservative's recent election result has made a January 2020 Brexit more likely, uncertainty remains hanging over the long-term picture post-Brexit (making a lot of businesses pause their future plans until they know more).

 Unfortunately, things could get worse.

-Rumours are increasingly circulating that the fractious nature of Brexit could accelerate regulatory change and green-light the third generation of MiFID.
+Rumours are increasingly circulating that the drawn-out nature of Brexit could accelerate regulatory change and green-light the third generation of MiFID.
 But is this the case?
 Could Brexit bring MiFID III with it?